Songjinny/Dual-core_code/README.md

 # Dual-core_code

-The visitors can download the package directly can use it in MATLAB.
+The visitors can download the package directly and use it in MATLAB.

 Program pt_pu.m is used to calculate PT symmetry breaking.
 And Program eigg.m is to calculate eigenvalues.